 In the 2010s, the marketing strategy shifted to focus more on digital and social media, engaging with consumers directly.
 Creative campaigns emphasized the brand’s unique flavor and place in American culture.

-Between 2020 and 2022, the company continued to innovate, exploring new flavors and forms to keep up with consumer demands and remain competitive in the snack industry.
+Between 2020 and 2022, the company continued to innovate, exploring new flavors and forms to meet consumer demand and remain competitive in the snack industry.

 As of 2023, the brand remains a key part of the PepsiCo lineup, continuing the success story that began in Charles Elmer Doolin’s kitchen nearly 90 years ago.
 With its distinct taste and texture, the product continues evolving to meet changing consumer preferences while remaining a favorite snack for millions worldwide.